LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-differentialexpression/Differential_Expression.md

 ### Wilcoxon vs t-test

 Also in scran, you can use differnt DE tests.
-Beside the default Welch t-tes, you can also use a Wilcoxon rank-sum test or a binomial test.
+Beside the default Welch t-test, you can also use a Wilcoxon rank-sum test or a binomial test.

 ``` r